The first step in financial reporting is recording business transactions. The business transactions are first recorded as journal entries.

 Land includes the cost of real estate used in the business.

-Liabilities are debts owed by the business.
+Debts that the company owes are known as liabilities.
 They are also called payables.
 Liabilities are claims on the business assets by creditors.
 Liabilities go on the balance sheet.

 Common liabilities include: